vivsarraf/Real-Estate-Dashboard/README.md

 # Toronto Property Search Dashboard

 ## Overview
 The goal of this project is to provide users with an interactive HTML dashboard that provides immediate access to detailed Toronto property information, and local areas of interest such as attractions, schools, and subway stations.
-It includes several overlay maps with a toggle menu, and a text filter search allowing users to filter the property data by the minimum number of bedrooms desired to be returned in the map and table results.
+It includes several overlay maps with a toggle menu, and a text filter search allowing users to filter the property data by the minimum number of bedrooms to be returned on the map and in the table results.

 The contents of the repo are outlined below:
 ```